 The UAM supports cylinder and pipeline sources of nitrous oxide.
-The flow of N_2O is controlled by the right hand side flow meter.
-The N_2O flow knob has a different size and shape to distinguish it from the oxygen flow meter control knob.
+The flow of N_2O is controlled by the right hand side flow dial.
+The N_2O flow dial has a different size and shape to distinguish it from the oxygen flow dial.

-The UAM automatically cuts off nitrous oxide if the percent of oxygen in the anaesthetic mix falls to 25% and below.
-The oxygen monitor must be powered on and working correctly for nitrous oxide delivery to occur.
+The UAM automatically cuts off nitrous oxide if the percent of oxygen in the anesthetic mix falls to 25% and below.
+The oxygen analyzer must be powered on and working correctly for nitrous oxide delivery to occur.
 An exhausted oxygen sensor or battery will shut off N_2O supply.

 The cut off mechanism is electrical, unlike older style mechanical interlocks.
-The N_2 O valve is closed in its resting position and must receive a current from the oxygen monitor to open.
+The N2O valve is closed in its resting position and must receive a current from the oxygen analyzer to open.
 Any interruption of that current, including a decrease in oxygen below 25%, will shut off the flow of nitrous oxide.